Rafael Merry del Val: Cardinal Secretary of State

 Merry del Val remained Secretary of State throughout the pontificate of Pius X, but when Pope Benedict XV, an old associate of Rampolla, was elected in the conclave of 1914, Merry del Val was not reappointed.
 Benedict XV in fact appointed as his Cardinal Secretary of State, first Domenico Ferrata, who died almost immediately, and then Pietro Gasparri.
 Thus at the head of the Church were the two bishops, della Chiesa (now Pope Benedict XV) and Gasparri, who had been leapfrogged by Merry del Val on the eve of the conclave in 1903.
 But Benedict XV appointed Merry del Val as secretary of the Supreme Sacred Congregation of the Holy Office on 14 October 1914.

 For a man who had been an exceptionally young Secretary of State, the Congregation was considered a lesser though important assignment.
 The Pope did not appoint Merry del Val as Prefect, because at the time the Popes themselves were Prefects of the Holy Office.
 The post of Secretary was then the highest-ranking office in the Dicastery.

 Merry del Val as secretary was responsible for running the daily affairs of the Holy Office, in which capacity he reportedly explained the Papal policy of non possumus to Theodor Herzl and the emerging movement of Zionism, saying that as long as Jews denied Christ's divinity, the Church could not make a declaration in their favor.
 When the British Catholic diplomat Mark Sykes visited Merry del Val to speak about the same topic, the Cardinal was somewhat more supportive.
 He told Sykes that the Holy See would look benignly on the project.

 Historian Jean Meyer has remarked Merry del Valls' reactionary and anti-Judaic views.
 Merry del Val was convinced of the irreconcilable hostility between Christians and Jews, and he also believed that Jews committed ritual murders against Christians.
 As Secretary of the Congregation of the Holy Office, on 2 April 1928 he ordered the abolition of the Opus sacerdotale Amici Israel.

 After the death of Benedict XV (22 January 1922), Merry del Val was retained by Pius XI in the role of Secretary of the Holy Office, which he held until 26 February 1930, when he died unexpectedly in Vatican City, aged 64, during an operation for appendicitis.
 The funeral took place in St Peter's Basilica on 3 March 1930 and the Cardinal was buried in the crypt.
 On 31 July 1931, a new tomb, gift of the Spanish government, was dedicated by Cardinal Eugenio Pacelli, the future Pope Pius XII.

-Veneration
+Beatification process

 Cardinal Merry del Val's tomb in the Vatican grottoes, Saint Peter's Basilica.

-The cause of Merry del Val's canonization was introduced on 26 February 1953 under the pontificate of Pope Pius XII.
+The cause of Merry del Val's beatification was introduced on 26 February 1953 under the pontificate of Pope Pius XII.
 He therefore has the honorific title Servant of God.